Wondering can pregnant women eat pepperoni?

 As fellow fans of America’s favorite pizza topping, we get it.

 Better yet, we’ve got everything you need to know about pepperoni and pregnancy.

 One of the tougher parts of pregnancy is knowing what food is safe to eat.

 Well, good news pizza fans: when it’s on a piping hot pizza pie, pepperoni is perfectly safe to eat while you’re pregnant.

-Read on to discover why, along with its ingredients, nutritional benefits, and when you should avoid pepperoni during your pregnancy.
+We’re covering ingredients, nutritional benefits, and when you should avoid pepperoni during your pregnancy.

 In this article 📝

-- Is it okay to eat pepperoni while pregnant?
+- Can I eat pepperoni while pregnant?

 - When is eating pepperoni during pregnancy risky?